berarma/ffbtools/docs/README.md

 them.
 What's worse, there's not much people with the knowledge to debug and fix them.

-This project aims to address the problem by providing easy tools for creating reports and testing issues.
-And at the same time help new developers understand how it all works.
+This project aims to address the problem by providing information and tools to help improve support and documentation.

+## Build

+Requirements:

+ - A recent kernel.
+ - GNU Make.
+ - GCC.
+ - GCC multilib support.
+We build 32bits and 64bits versions of the library so we need compiler support for cross-compilation.
+This is commonly provided by package `gcc-multilib`.

+Run `make` inside the project directory to build the tools.

 ## The tools